anonymous-62348/anonymous-62348.github.io/README.md

 ## OUR-GAN: One-shot Ultra-high-Resolution Generative Adversarial Networks - Demo

 ### Abstract
-We propose OUR-GAN, the first one-shot ultra-high-resolution (UHR) image synthesis framework that generates non-repetitive images with 4K or higher resolution from a single training image.
-OUR-GAN generates a visually coherent image at low resolution and then gradually increases the resolution by super-resolution.
-Since OUR-GAN learns from a real UHR image, it can synthesize large-scale shapes with fine details while maintaining long-range coherence, which is difficult with conventional generative models that generate large images based on the patch distribution learned from relatively small images.
-OUR-GAN applies seamless subregion-wise super-resolution that synthesizes 4k or higher UHR images with limited memory preventing discontinuity at the boundary.
-Additionally, OUR-GAN improves diversity and visual coherence by adding vertical positional embeddings to the feature maps.
-In experiments on the ST4K and RAISE datasets, OUR-GAN exhibited improved fidelity, visual coherency, and diversity compared with existing methods.
-The synthesized images are presented at https://anonymous-62348.github.io.
+We propose a one-shot ultra-high-resolution (UHR) image synthesis framework, OUR-GAN, that generates non-repetitive 16K ($16,384\times8,644$) images from a single training image and is trainable on a single GPU.
+OUR-GAN generates an initial image that is visually consistent and varied in shape at low resolution, then gradually increases the resolution by adding detail through super-resolution.
+Since OUR-GAN learns from a real UHR image, it can synthesize large-scale shapes with fine details while maintaining long-range coherence, which is difficult with conventional generative models that rely on the patch distribution learned from relatively small images.
+OUR-GAN can synthesize high-quality 4K images with only 8GB of GPU memory and 16K images with 12.5GB, as it synthesizes a UHR image part by part through seamless subregion-wise super-resolution, preventing discontinuity at the subregion boundary.
+Additionally, OUR-GAN improves visual coherence while maintaining diversity by applying vertical positional convolution.
+In experiments on the ST4K and RAISE datasets, OUR-GAN exhibited improved fidelity, visual coherency, and diversity compared with the baseline one-shot synthesis models.
+To the best of our knowledge, OUR-GAN is the first one-shot image synthesizer that generates non-repetitive UHR images on a single GPU.
 <br>
 <br>